carla-simulator/rllib-integration/README.md

 ### Configure the environment

 Apart your experiment, a configuration file is also required.
 Any settings here update the default ones.
 Its purpose is threefold.
 Firstly, you can set up most of the CARLA server and client settings directly from this file (see the default values [here](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/carla_core.py#L23)).
-Secondly, and similarly to the previous point, your experiment also has a default configuration (see [here](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/base_experiment.py#L12)), which handles the spawning of the ego vehicle and its sensors, as well as the town conditions.
-These can be set up either at your experiment class or directly at this file.
-Any other specific variables of your experiment can also be set up at the here.
-Lastly, any specific RAY settings related to the training can also be set up here.
+Secondly, and similarly to the previous point, your experiment also has a default configuration (see [here](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/base_experiment.py#L12)), which handles the spawning of the ego vehicle and its sensors (check the default settings for how to specificy the sensors to use), as well as the town conditions.
+Any other specific variables of your experiment can also be placed here.
+The rest of the settings are related to RAY's training.

 ### Create the training file

 The last step is to create your own training file.
-This part is complete up to the user and is dependent on the RAY API.
+This part is completely up to the user and is dependent on the RAY API.